webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Poison-Touch.md

   - Ability/Tier/Low
   - Ability/Pool/Intellect
   - Ability/Categories/Support
-title: Poison Touch
-collection: Abilities
-kind: Compendium
 ---

 ## Poison Touch
 >**Action**
 >2 Intellect points

 You touch a creature and lines of poison crawl through their skin.
 They take 3 points of Speed damage (ignores Armor) and are hindered on their next turn.
 Action.